zetabase/zbpy/README.md

 client.set_id_key(priv_key, pub_key)
 ```

-## Creating Tables
+### Creating Tables

+#### With Pandas

-#### There are two methods to create tables using zbpy.
+**Note**: There are two methods to create tables using zbpy.
 There are two optional parameters with both of the methods:

-1. perms: used to specify the permissions of the table (can also be added to an existing table using the add_perm() method)
+1. `perms`: used to specify the permissions of the table (can also be added to an existing table using the `add_perm()` method)
-2.  allow_jwt: if true, allows data to be put into the table using jwt security.
+2.  `allow_jwt`: if true, allows data to be put into the table using JWT authentication.

-If you are creating a table to hold a pandas dataframe the easiest way is to use the following function.
-This will create a table with indexed fields that match the names and types of the columns of your dataframe and then insert your dataframe into the table.
+If you are creating a table to hold a Pandas dataframe, the easiest way is to use the following function.
+This will create a table with indexed fields that match the names and types of the columns of your dataframe, and then it inserts your dataframe into the given table using some given "dataframe key" to identify it.
 ```python
 client.put_dataframe_new_table('TABLE ID', YOUR DATAFRAME, 'YOUR DF KEY')
 ```

 If you would like a subset of the DataFrame's columns to be turned into indexed fields in the table use the 'specify_fields' parameter.

 ```python
 client.put_dataframe_new_table('Table ID', YOUR DATAFRAME, 'YOUR DF KEY', specify_fields=['age', 'height'])
 ```

-#### The other way of creating tables involves specifying the table type and indexed fields yourself.
+This field can be `[]` to not index any fields (i.e. if you have no intention of querying the table based on field values).

+#### Custom tables (no Pandas)

+In this case, we create a new table by passing in a set of zero or more fields to index and some given list of permissions, e.g.:

 ```python
 from zbpy.indexedfieldentity import IndexedField from zbpy import zb_protocol_pb2 as zb